CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 #### Elasticsearch

-An excellent option from a search perspective as it handles indexing unstructured date extremely effificently, but has the issue of not being able to represent different data types along the same path i.e. `entry.resource.name` must be the same data type.
+An excellent option from a search perspective as it handles indexing unstructured data extremely efficiently, but has the issue of not being able to represent different data types along the same path i.e. `entry.resource.name` must be the same data type.